isabella232/url-shortener/README.md

 Serves redirects based on a ConfigMap.

 Create a ConfigMap with `short_name = https://target-url.com` entries in it and mount it at `/src/config`.
-Publish port 8080.
+Publish port 8080 (probably through an Ingress).
 Season with TLS to taste.

 License
 =======